 - Determine with your chair/director or appropriate internal committee how the course will fit into the curricula of the department/program and general education.
 For example: Might the course be adapted to a future campus COLL 300 theme?
 Will the course count toward the major or minor?

 - Consult with colleagues, either within or outside the department/program, to fine-tune and improve your course.
 Consider tapping various kinds of expertise through the campus resources.

 - Center for the Liberal Arts The Fellows and various CLA programs support faculty involved with all levels of COLL course development and innovation.
-You can browse the website for programs or contact the Associate Director to connect with knowledgeable faculty who are ready to brainstorm and collaborate.
+You can browse the website for programs or connect with a CLA Fellow: knowledgeable faculty who are ready to brainstorm and collaborate.

-- Twice yearly (usually in December and May) the CLA offers the three-day workshop Communication Concepts in COLL 100 and COLL 150.
+- Twice yearly, the CLA offer, the three-day workshop Communication Concepts in COLL 100 and COLL 150.
 Participants consider principles of communication, the goals of 100 and 150, example assignments and syllabi that have worked for other faculty, and ways to integrate the communications/writing components.

 - The Writing Resources Center website has practical information that's especially relevant to information literacy and teaching effective writing and other forms of communication.
 You can refer your students to the center for free, one-on-one consultations that emphasize the composing process.

 - Swem Library Potentially useful for any course but especially for the information literacy and skills-building emphasis in COLL 100 and COLL 150.
 Librarians will work with you to design one or more sessions to meet the needs of your class.

 - Workshops, seminars, and individual consultations through the Studio for Teaching & Learning Innovation can orient you to the diverse modes of teaching and learning, best practices, and how to integrate new technologies into your courses and assignments.